Looking To Start A Podcast? Here Are Some Podcast Obstacles To Expect

 Each of these can put you back months.
 If you feel like these will affect your progress, explore them through journaling or hire an accountability coach.

 In podcasting - and most endeavors - consistency can make or break your success.
 In this post, the author analyzed over 650,000 podcasts.
 The figures show that half of all podcasts have 14 or fewer episodes.
-Life gets in the way, and you can miss your podcast dates.
+Life gets in the way, and you miss your podcast dates.
 This can reduce the level of credibility with your initial audience.
-Commit to a consistent schedule and make it non-negotiable.
+Commit to a consistent schedule and make it non-negotiable, so you don't end up only creating one single podcast episode then quitting.
 You can also consider a limited series or season, where you can create a few episodes, rest, then start again for the second season.

 High-quality microphones, mixers, recording software, and other helpful pieces of equipment can burn a hole in your pocket.